Stamp Duty Rates

 Stamp Duty Tax Comparison England, Wales and Scotland

 Although rates are still high on the sale of residential properties, the variations differ between countries within the UK.
-Here is a comparison for a few property values.
+Here's a comparison of a few property values.

 |Property Value||England/ NI||Wales||Scotland|